samuelharo97/DEVinHouse-Projeto-II/readme.md

 <!-- prettier-ignore -->
 # DEVinHouse Project II - ConnectLab

-This project is the second big challenge from DEVinHouse course in collaboration with the company Intelbras, where the proposition was to create a web application to manage IOT devices using Vite + React in the given time period of 16 days.
+This project is the second major challenge from the DEVinHouse course in collaboration with Intelbras.
+The objective was to develop a web application within a 16-day period to manage IoT devices using Vite and React.

 ![Current Version](https://img.shields.io/badge/version-v0.1-blue)
 ![GitHub contributors](https://img.shields.io/github/contributors/samuelharo97/DEVinHouse-Projeto-II)